cms-nanoAOD/nanoAOD-tools/README.md

 - Produces Count / SumWeights histograms
 - Changes the name of the main tree 'Events' to 'tree'
 - Changes the output name and copies the output to a T2
+- Adds jet energy uncertianties (although too many branches are produced...)

 #### What am I missing?
-- Jet energy uncertianties (module is ready, but produces too many branches...)
-- Functions to perform more useful skims (e.g.: 2 tight leptons, etc...)
 - Some high-level variables: it would be nice to produce at this level some variables such as: lepton pt ratio, lepton pt rel, n ISR jets...
 - LHE weights: they exist in nanoAOD but the format may be different from what is expected
+- Functions to produce more skims??